shivanib2/Customer_churning-analysis/README.md

 # Customer_churning-analysis
- A project in which the data is analyse and model predict that the customer would like to churn or not.
+ A project in which the data analyses done and model predict that the customer would like to churn or not.